kevinpanxc/kevinpanxc.github.io/source/_posts/2014-12-27-notes-on-binary-indexed-trees.markdown

 date: 2014-12-27 16:52:31 -0500
 comments: true
 categories:
+description: A brief overview of what a Binary Indexed Tree, or Fenwick Tree is.
+Quickly and intuitively learn how this data structure works and how it's implemented
 ---

 A binary indexed tree came up in one of the Hackerrank challenges I was working on recently.
 This is the first time I've ever heard of this data structure and I was interested in learning more.
 I found this TopCoder [article](http://community.topcoder.com/tc?module=Static&d1=tutorials&d2=binaryIndexedTrees) on binary indexed trees a particularly useful resource and below is a concise summary of what I've learnt.